Back to all studies

 Personalized Indications for CBT and Antidepressants in Treating Depression

-This recruiting study focuses on depression and currently lists sites or participation links in Canada.
+This study is recruiting.
+It focuses on depression and currently lists participation information in Canada.

 In plain English